+Indoor cycling bikes allow you to use a racing-style posture and are great for sprint, interval or endurance training.
 If you are training for a cycling event these bikes will provide you with the best alternative to cycling outdoors.
 Don’t let the British weather put you off your training plans.
-Indoor cycling bikes allow you to use a racing style posture and are great for sprint, interval or endurance training.

 Indoor cycling bikes are often used in gym cycle classes, with high-intensity interval workouts, led by a coach.
 These classes use a mixture of resistance and changing seat positions to ensure the workout is challenging and improves fitness quickly.
 They have a broad range of resistance and heavy flywheels.
 The seat and handlebars should be fully adjustable to offer all users a comfortable riding position.

 A Spinning® or Spin® bikes are a brand name owned by an indoor cycling bike company.
 But you can stream free Spinning® videos with your phone or tablet and follow along on any exercise bike!

 The best indoor training bikes have these features:

-Recumbent bikes provide the best low impact workout.
+Recumbent bikes provide the best low-impact workout.
 The seat offers full back support and encourages a better posture than upright or training bikes.
 This is better for the long term health of the lower back (lumbar spine).

 Your knees and ankles also have much less weight exerted onto them with a recumbent cycling position.
-This means they are less likely to be strained or injured than other forms of exercise.
+This means they are less likely to be strained or injured than in other forms of exercise.

 Recumbent bikes are also thought to be more comfortable because of the wider seat…no need for padded lycra shorts!